TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 71/Psalms 71.24.md

 ---

-My tongue also shall talk of thy righteousness all the day long; For they are put to shame, for they are confounded, that seek my hurt.
+My tongue will also talk about your righteousness all day long, for they are disappointed, and they are confounded, who want to harm me.
+By Solomon.